Magician Tries to Sell Weed to Cop…Thoughts?

-Here’s an FYI about magicians, we get sent a lot of online videos of people doing magic tricks.
-When a video of a magic trick goes viral, I know ahead of time that I will receive that video from at least 20 people within a 7 day period.
-Some are good, some aren’t, some make me think, “Why didn’t I do that?”, and some make me think…”You couldn’t pay me to do that!”
-The video I received this past week was definitely a new one, as far as concept and the flood of questions I’ve gotten about it.
+Here’s an interesting factoid about magicians.
+We get sent A LOT of online videos of people doing magic tricks.
+When a video of a magic trick goes viral, I know to prepare for inbox flood.
+Some are good, some aren’t.
+Some even make me think, “Why didn’t I do that?”
+The video I received this past week was definitely a new one.
+A magician tries to sell weed to a cop…

 Take a Look…